 Scientia Professor of artificial intelligence at UNSW

-Toby Walsh is a leading researcher in Artificial Intelligence.
+Toby is a leading researcher in Artificial Intelligence.
 He leads the Algorithmic Decision Theory group at Data61, Australia's Centre of Excellence for ICT Research, and is guest professor at TU Berlin.

 A total of 10 travel support scholarships of US$1000 each will be provided to higher degree research students and early-career researchers who provide the best accepted papers according to the selection committee.